Skip to the main content.

 Local SEO and Online Directories

 You want local customers to see your coffee shop, not people from the other side of the country.
 This is why keeping your Google My Business profile up to date is important.
-Likewise, listings on platforms like Yelp, TripAdvisor, and delivery apps should also be regularly maintained so your shop has strong online visibility.
+Likewise, listings on platforms like Yelp, TripAdvisor, and online ordering apps should also be regularly maintained so your shop has strong online visibility.

 3. In-Store Experience and Atmosphere